wp-cool-tools/purify-wp-menues/README.txt

 3. The third screen shot shows where you can find the link to the plugin's option page in the german version of WordPress.

 == Changelog ==
+= 3.3.3 =
+* code improvements
+* Tested successfully with WordPress 5.8

+= 3.3.2 =
+* new branding
+* Tested successfully with WordPress 5.6.2
+* Tested successfully with WordPress 5.7

 = 3.3.1 =
 * Added missing default setting